Benjamin Harrison: Annexation of Hawaii

 In the last days of his administration, Harrison dealt with the issue of Hawaiian annexation.
-Following a coup d'état against Queen Liliuokalani, the new government of Hawaii led by Sanford Dole petitioned for annexation by the United States.
+Following a coup d'état against Queen Liliʻuokalani, Hawaii's new government, led by Sanford Dole, petitioned for annexation by the United States.
 Harrison was interested in expanding American influence in Hawaii and in establishing a naval base at Pearl Harbor but had not previously expressed an opinion on annexing the islands.
-The United States consul in Hawaii, John L. Stevens, recognized the new government on February 1, 1893, and forwarded their proposals to Washington.
+The U.S. consul in Hawaii, John L. Stevens, recognized the new government on February 1, 1893, and forwarded its proposals to Washington.
 With just one month left before leaving office, the administration signed a treaty on February 14 and submitted it to the Senate the next day with Harrison's recommendation.
 The Senate failed to act, and President Cleveland withdrew the treaty shortly after taking office.

 Cabinet

 Judicial appointments

 Harrison appointed four justices to the Supreme Court of the United States.
 The first was David Josiah Brewer, a judge on the Court of Appeals for the Eighth Circuit.
-Brewer, the nephew of Justice Field, had previously been considered for a cabinet position.
-Shortly after Brewer's nomination, Justice Matthews died, creating another vacancy.
+The nephew of Justice Field, Brewer had previously been considered for a cabinet position.
+Shortly after his nomination, Justice Matthews died, creating another vacancy.
 Harrison had considered Henry Billings Brown, a Michigan judge and admiralty law expert, for the first vacancy and now nominated him for the second.
 For the third vacancy, which arose in 1892, Harrison nominated George Shiras.
-Shiras's appointment was somewhat controversial because his age—sixty—was older than usual for a newly appointed Justice.
-Shiras also drew the opposition of Senator Matthew Quay of Pennsylvania because they were in different factions of the Pennsylvania Republican party, but his nomination was nonetheless approved.
+Shiras's appointment was somewhat controversial because his age—60—was higher than usual for a newly appointed justice.
+Shiras was also opposed by Senator Matthew Quay of Pennsylvania because they were in different factions of the Pennsylvania Republican party, but his nomination was confirmed.
 Finally, at the end of his term, Harrison nominated Howell Edmunds Jackson to replace Justice Lamar, who died in January 1893.
-Harrison knew the incoming Senate would be controlled by Democrats, so he selected Jackson, a respected Tennessee Democrat with whom he was friendly to ensure his nominee would not be rejected.
+Harrison knew the incoming Senate would be controlled by Democrats, so he selected Jackson, a respected Tennessee Democrat with whom he was friendly, to ensure his nominee would not be rejected.
 Jackson's nomination was indeed successful, but he died after only two years on the Court.

 In addition to his Supreme Court appointments, Harrison appointed ten judges to the courts of appeals, two judges to the circuit courts, and 26 judges to the district courts.